kk2385/chat_client_nodejs/README.md

 A telnet chat server built with node.js net module.

-To run the server, run:
+To run the server on OS X, run:

 ```
 $ node app.js